Prakhar896/PickleRick-Bot/README.md

 32) Link to All Features Webpage: pr!cmdlist
 33) Get the Weather for any location: pr!weather (location name)
 34) Destroy server completely by deleting all channels and roles: pr!destroy [OWNER ONLY]
+35) Find out more about a role: pr!rinfo (name of role, with spaces replaced with % sign)

 Commands tagged with [MOD] or [SPECIAL PERMISSIONS] work only if you are a moderator or if you have specific permissions.